AWS Databases for Real-Time Applications

 Extreme performance at cloud scale

-Real-Time applications such as caching, session stores, gaming leaderboards, ride-hailing, ad-targeting, and real-time analytics need microsecond latency and high throughput to support millions of requests per second.
-Developers have traditionally relied on specialized hardware, proprietary in-memory databases, and workarounds such as disk-based databases combined with data reduction techniques to manage data for real-time applications.
-AWS offers high performance in-memory database services that are purpose-built to power your real-time applications:
+Real-time applications such as caching, session stores, gaming leaderboards, ride-hailing, ad-targeting, and real-time analytics need microsecond latency and high throughput to support millions of requests per second.
+Developers traditionally relied on specialized hardware, proprietary in-memory data stores, and workarounds such as disk-based databases combined with data reduction techniques to manage data for real-time applications.
+AWS offers high performance in-memory services that are purpose-built to power your real-time applications:

-For applications that need microsecond latency and support for millions of requests per second, you can use Amazon ElastiCache, an open source Redis or Memcached compatible in-memory data store and cache.
-When you need millisecond latency with DynamoDB, you can add-on DynamoDB Accelerator (DAX), an in-memory cache.
+For applications that need microsecond latency and support for millions of requests per second, you can use Amazon ElastiCache, a fully managed, in-memory caching service.
+Amazon MemoryDB for Redis is a Redis-compatible, durable, in-memory database service that delivers microsecond read latency and single-digit millisecond write latency.
+When you need millisecond latency with Amazon DynamoDB, you can add on DynamoDB Accelerator (DAX), an in-memory cache.

-Amazon ElastiCache can scale-out, scale-in, and scale-up to meet fluctuating application demands.
+ElastiCache can scale-out, scale-in, and scale-up to meet fluctuating application demands.
+With MemoryDB, scale seamlessly from just a few gigabytes to over one hundred terabytes of storage per cluster to meet the needs of your applications.
 With DynamoDB, you can build applications with virtually unlimited throughput and storage.

 Fully managed or serverless